sisinflab/warprec/docs/source/recommenders/context.rst

    * -
      - DCN
      - Deep & Cross Network using a Cross Network for explicit bounded-degree feature interactions.
    * -
+     - DCNv2
+     - Improved DCN with Mixture-of-Experts (MoE) and low-rank cross network.
+   * -
      - DeepFM
      - Parallel combination of FM and DNN to capture both low- and high-order feature interactions.